elpah/autosnl/frontend/README.md

     - feature/: Contains all feature branches.
 Each feature branch should be named descriptively to indicate its purpose.
     - bugfix/: Contains branches for bug fixes.
     - release/: Contains release branches for preparing new versions for deployment.

-## Docker

-- To list all environment variables inside a running container, run docker exec -it <container_name_or_id> env
-- To access the shell of a running container, use: docker exec -it <container_name_or_id> sh
-- To view logs of a specific container docker logs <container_name_or_id>
-- To list all Docker networks
-    docker network ls
-- To list all Docker volumes
-    docker volume ls
-- To list all containers
-    docker ps -a

-## Makefile Commands

-- `make build SERVICE=<service> ENVIRONMENT=<env>`: Build and start a specific service.
-- `make build-all ENVIRONMENT=<env>`: Build and start all services.
-- `make up ENVIRONMENT=<env>`: Start all services.
-- `make down`: Stop and remove all containers.
-- `make restart SERVICE=<service>`: Restart a specific service.
-- `make prune`: Stop, clean up, and remove unused containers and images.
-- `make logs SERVICE=<service>`: Show logs for a specific service.
-- `make ps`: List running containers.

 ### Getting Started with Create React App